markbarnes/EvangelicalMagazineTheme/readme.md

 # EvangelicalMagazineTheme
 Custom WordPress theme for the [Evangelical Magazine website](https://www.evangelicalmagazine.com/) and is provided here as a help to other developers who are creating WordPress sites for print magazines.
 This responsive theme requires a [helper plugin](https://github.com/markbarnes/EvangelicalMagazinePlugin), and the [Genesis Framework](http://my.studiopress.com/themes/genesis/).
+The theme requires PHP 7.3, but with a few polyfills could easily be made compatible with earlier versions of PHP 7.

 ## Features
 * The plugin supports articles, authors, issues, reviews, series and sections